Quarterdeck Interview

 How important is historical credibility in creating engaging fiction for readers?

-For me, it’s everything.
+For me, historical credibility is everything.
 If you can’t get it right, don’t write about it.
-Write the truth, and illuminate the past, but don’t play with it, and don’t rearrange it.
+Write the truth and illuminate the past, but don’t play with it, and don’t rearrange it.
 There is no “what if?”
 There is only “what is.”
 Or, in this case, “what was.”

 When you are working on a novel, do you find yourself falling into the past?